The Shocking Arrest - February 2, 2016

 Trial and Verdict - Suspended Sentence

 In May 2016, the first hearing was held at the Tokyo District Court.
-Kiyohara fully admitted to the charges and tearfully expressed remorse in court.
+Kiyohara fully admitted to the charges and showed remorse in court.
 The defense argued that he was actively undergoing treatment for drug addiction, and in June of that year, he was sentenced to two years and six months in prison, suspended for four years.
 After the verdict, Kiyohara enrolled in a specialized drug addiction treatment facility and participated in recovery programs.

 Find Kiyohara's memoir on Amazon